ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     Continuing.
     ...

-This tells us that the register is written from two different locations.
+This tells you that the register is written from two different locations.
 The program is interrupted right after the instruction that changes BAUDRATE, so the actual write is located at address 0x1f51e:

     (gdb) mon reset
     (gdb) c